HON 273: The Human Event, Science Focus

 To help clarify things, it is probably best to separate the argument to design (that something shows the marks of being designed) from the argument from design (detection of the characteristics of the designer).

 A few things are worth pointing out.
 Firstly, Charles Darwin was greatly influenced by Paley's writings (which were mandatory reading at Cambridge).
-Secondly, though Hume had dealt with natural theology in his Dialogues Concerning Natural Religion (which we will read next week), Paley's argument remained forceful to the reading public.
+Secondly, though Hume had dealt with natural theology in his Dialogues Concerning Natural Religion (which we will read in two weeks), Paley's argument remained forceful to the reading public.
 Thirdly, it is generally held that the death-blow to natural theology was dealt by Darwin in 1859 with the publication of Origin of Species.
 After this time, natural theology could no longer be seen as a scientific endeavor.
 In short, Darwin finished what Hume started nearly a century earlier.
 Lastly, the modern "intelligent design" movement, which reappeared in the 1990's, is taken by historians and philosophers of science to be little more than a modernized version of Paley's argument.
 The movement could easily be termed Neo-Paleyism.
 In short, Paley is not going away!

 For our purposes, concentrate on the validity of Paley's argument.
 Are there obvious exceptions to his claims?
 Do they undermine his argument?
 Paley (as orthodox Christian) and Newton (as heretic) are arguing for a different kind of Christian god using the same natural world - how can this difference be adjudicated?
 Is the argument to/from design hopelessly flawed?